aws-samples/distributed-load-testing-using-aws-fargate/README.md

 **Note**: Make sure Fargate is available in the regions you want to run this from.
 Here is a list of products by region: https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services.

-The CloudFormation template will ask for a few basic parameters.
+The CloudFormation template will ask for a few basic parameters and will create everything needed to run Fargate on AWS; including a VPC, 3 public subnets in different AZs, a security group, an internet gateway, a route table, a CloudWatch group, a CloudWatch Log Filter, an IAM role for the tasks, an ECS cluster and the Task Definition for Fargate.

 ![CloudFormation](docs/cloudformation.png)

 - **DockerImage**.
 Specify the docker image that you published to the DockerHub.
 - **DockerTaskCpu**.
 Number of CPU units to assign to the Fargate tasks ([Task Size Reference](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size)).
 - **DockerTaskMemory**.
 Memory in MB to assign to the Fargate tasks ([Task Size Reference](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size))
 - **FargateClusterName**.
-Name of your cluster so you can identiy it.
+Name of your cluster so you can identify it in the ECS Console.

-The CloudFormation template will create everything needed to run Fargate on AWS; including the VPC, subnets, security groups, internet gateway and route tables.

 ### 5. Run the tests